Cung Le

-Cung Le (Lê Cung; born May 25, 1972) is a Vietnamese actor, retired mixed martial artist, Sanshou fighter and kickboxer.
+Cung Le (Lê Cung; born May 25, 1972) is an American actor, former professional mixed martial artist, Sanshou fighter and kickboxer.
+Le is perhaps best known in mixed martial arts for competing in Strikeforce, holding a record of 7–1 with the organization before its demise.
+He defeated Frank Shamrock to become the second Strikeforce Middleweight Champion before vacating the title to further pursue his acting career.
 He competed as a middleweight in the Ultimate Fighting Championship (UFC), holding a record of 2–2 with the organization.
 In kickboxing and sanshou, he is a former International Kickboxing Federation Light Heavyweight World Champion, having a professional kickboxing record of 17–0 before moving to mixed martial arts.

-He defeated Frank Shamrock to become the second Strikeforce Middleweight Champion before vacating the title to further pursue his acting career.
-Le is perhaps best known in mixed martial arts for competing in Strikeforce, holding a record of 7–1 with the organization before its demise.
+As an actor, Le has appeared in films such as Tekken, Pandorum, Fighting, Bodyguards and Assassins (all in 2009), The Man with the Iron Fists (2012), Puncture Wounds (2014), and Savage Dog (2017).
+He had a lead role in the martial arts film Dragon Eyes (2012), co-starring Jean-Claude Van Damme and produced by Joel Silver.

 Background

 Cung Lê was born in Saigon, South Vietnam (now Ho Chi Minh City, Vietnam).
 In 1975, three days before the Fall of Saigon, Cung Le and his mother Anne left Vietnam by helicopter.
 Le's father stayed in Vietnam and was caught as a prisoner.
 After a few months in a refugee camp in the Philippines, Le ended up in San Jose, California, where early discrimination and bullying inspired him to learn martial arts.
 His mother enrolled him in Tae Kwon Do classes at the age of 10.